kpireporter/kpireporter/docs/plugins/index.rst

 Plugins
 ========

-KPI Reporter features an extensible and composable plugin architecture, allowing implementors to both re-use existing integration libraries and build custom helpers to suit their specific needs.
-In fact, all of the built-in capabilities included with KPI Reporter are implemented as plugins.
-There are three types of plugins available to you:
+KPI Reporter features an extensible and composable plugin architecture that allows you to customize the tool to suit your specific needs.
+There are three types of plugins:

 **Datasource plugins**
   allow you to interface with specific backend databases and services.
 A